H4rtland/masters/week17/README.md

 7000    20.53   12.48   15.28   25.77   34.33
 ```

-On disturbing thing I was was that when I printed out the randomly generated luminosity for
+On disturbing thing I noticed was that when I printed out the randomly generated luminosity for
 every 1000th limits, I saw repetitions.

 ```